mrocklin/cmsc15200/assignments/hw0/index.md

 A Few Linux Commands
 --------------------

-Open a terminal by going to **Applications:Accessories:Terminal**.
-You may want to right click on the Terminal option and select "Add this launcher to Panel" to make this useful program accessible on the top panel of the screen.
-We'll use it quite a bit.
+Open a terminal by going to **Applications:Accessories:Terminal** or by pressing `Ctrl-Alt-T`.
 Now type

     pwd